 In this book, (1) I highlight the dichotomy between the official narrative of organizations (such as Google and Facebook) and their actions.
 They proclaim universal philanthropic missions, while the core nature of their business model is to generate revenues from access to our data.
 (2) Then I describe the impacts their products have on our mental health and social life — and how we got here: we’ve had no public education about internet and the web.

 Most of us leave our “internet education” in the hands of Google, Facebook and others.
 Google and Facebook are educating more than 2 billions people about what the internet is.
 (3) That’s why, in the last section of this book, I go back to the basics of internet education and digital self-care, so we can better protect our mental well-being in a society where technology has taken over our daily lives.

 This is a book catered towards the non-tech savvy people, as both warning and path forward.
 Unlike other alarming materials about ‘tech surveillance’ that make people feel anxious and provide little alternatives, I would like my book to make people feel better by providing them with knowledge to understand how organizations tie them in, and teach them the skills to identify alternatives.

 Also, I am writing this book as an excuse to engage the conversation and figure out what I will work on next.

 I have written articles for blogs in the US and Europe.
 Some of my writings were translated in Dutch, German, Italian, Turkish, Spanish, French and Portuguese.

 If you would like to take a look at what I have written, here is a selection:

-I like to make reading my default activity.
-I play scrabble online in french and english to keep in touch with my friends.
-I’ve spent a fair time at sea sailing ~30-footers in the Med, Brittany, England and the Atlantic.
+I like to make reading my default activity (see book reviews.)
+I’ve spent a fair time at sea sailing ~30-footers in the Med, around Brittany and England, and across the Atlantic.
 I love taking my friends out sailing on vacation, especially in Sardinia.
 I do yoga, run, and intend to do vipassana again.
-I like hiking in the mountains and bivouac
+I like hiking and bivouacking in mountains.